adarshabalaji/PyCARL/README.md

 This creates a static library _carlsim.so and a pyNN -> CARLsim interface (carlsim.py)

+# 3. Copy the compiled sources and the carlsim/ folder in the pyCARL repo to pyNN.

+$ cp –r CARLsim4/pyCARL/carlsim <root of pyNN Installation>

+3.1 Copy the generated _carlsim.so and carlsim.py file to <root of pyNN Installation>/carlsim

+PyCARL is now integrated with pyNN.

 ######################################################################################

 # **OPTIONAL** If you want to compile and link the interface file manually, then

-3. 1 Compile the carlsim.i (interface file) using SWIG
+4.1 Compile the carlsim.i (interface file) using SWIG

 $ cd source